ohanhi/ohanhi.com/posts/2019-03-01-react-typescript-vs-elm.md

 All in all, the two "frameworks" provide comparable functionality and one can follow very similar coding patterns in both.
 The main differences are that in Elm you can only have one `model` and in Redux you could have several stores, and that there are no stateful views in Elm.
 Everything that changes the UI simply has to be in the `model`.
 These might sound like big restrictions, but in my experience they really cut down on the bikeshedding we all end up doing in bigger projects.
 You never have to argue whether a slice of state should have its own store or not, or if the input value should go in the Redux store or local state.

-With that, let's move on to covering the some points that we knew were especially nice about Elm and we had some trouble with in our React, Redux and TypeScript project!
+With that, let's move on to covering some points that we knew were especially nice about Elm and we had some trouble with in our React, Redux and TypeScript project!

-## Compiler helps you finish new features

-There are a good amount of places in the code base to go through when adding a new feature in Redux.
-You need to create the UI, event handler, action creator, action, and reducer branch.
-It's a lot to remember!
-TypeScript does not provide this kind of help,

-In Elm, you can start with creating the UI part using a message name that doesn't exist yet, and the compiler will then guide you through all of the rest.
-I know this sounds silly, so let me demonstrate.
-Starting with the classic counter example you get when you head to [ellie-app.com/new](https://ellie-app.com/new), let's add a reset feature!

-1. Add a button to the UI (as line 38): `, button [ onClick Reset ] [ text "reset" ]`.
-    <br>➤ Compile.
-The message will say "I cannot find a \`Reset\` constructor"
-2. Realize you need the new message, add `| Reset` to the Msg type (as line 20).
-    <br>➤ Compile.
-The message will say "This \`case\` does not have branches for all possibilities" and mention the missing Reset branch.
-3. Recall you need to add the branch to the `update` (eg. as line 32): `Reset -> initialModel`.
-    <br>➤ Compile.
-The program will compile and have a new feature: _a fully working reset button_ 🎉!

 ## Everything is safe